 The causes of the invalid key condition for the START statement are indicated in the preceding text.
 Transfer of control following the execution of the START operation depends on the presence or absence of the INVALID KEY and NOT INVALID KEY phrases.
-See the discussions of relative organization input-output and indexed organization input-output on pages 5-50 and 5-59 for additional information regarding the invalid key condition and the effect of the INVALID KEY phrases.
+See the discussions of relative organization input-output (on page 219) and indexed organization input-output (on page 225) for additional information regarding the invalid key condition and the effect of the INVALID KEY phrases.